 An alternative to FASTSIM for tangential solution of the wheel-rail contact

-In most rail vehicle dynamics simulation packages, tangential solution of the wheel–rail contact is gained by means of Kalker's FASTSIM algorithm.
-While 5–25% error is expected for creep force estimation, the errors of shear stress distribution, needed for wheel–rail damage analysis, may rise above 30% due to the parabolic traction bound.
-Therefore, a novel algorithm named FaStrip is proposed as an alternative to FASTSIM.
-It is based on the strip theory which extends the two-dimensional rolling contact solution to three-dimensional contacts.
-To form FaStrip, the original strip theory is amended to obtain accurate estimations for any contact ellipse size and it is combined by a numerical algorithm to handle spin.
-The comparison between the two algorithms shows that using FaStrip improves the accuracy of the estimated shear stress distribution and the creep force estimation in all studied cases.
-In combined lateral creepage and spin cases, for instance, the error in force estimation reduces from 18% to less than 2%.
-The estimation of the slip velocities in the slip zone, needed for wear analysis, is also studied.
-Since FaStrip is as fast as FASTSIM, it can be an alternative for tangential solution of the wheel–rail contact in simulation packages.
+In most rail vehicle dynamics simulation packages, creep forces are estimated by means of Kalker's FASTSIM algorithm.
+While 5%-25% error is expected for force estimation the errors of shear stress distribution, needed for wheel/rail damage analysis, may rise above 30%.
+This is mainly due to the use of parabolic traction bound in FASTSIM.
+Thus, a novel algorithm called FaStrip is proposed as an alternative to FASTSIM.
+It is based on the strip theory in which elliptic traction bound is used.
+The comparison between the two algorithms, evaluated by CONTACT, shows that using FaStrip improves the accuracy of the estimated shear stress distribution while the creep force estimation in all studied cases is significantly improved as well.
+In one case, for instance, the error in force estimation reduces from 18% to less than 2%.
+Since FaStrip is as fast as FASTSIM, it can be an alternative for tangential solution of the wheel-rail contact in simulation packages.

 Place, publisher, year, edition, pages

 wheel-rail contact, FASTSIM, strip theory, rolling contact, vehicle dynamics, creep curve